doke05c/Tetris-BootlegJigsaw/README.md

 David: I added a local leaderboard/score-saving feature.

 Afia: I added the time (in seconds) a player has been playing to the losing screen.

+<b>6/8/22:</b>

+David: I started working on a ghost prototype that would stay at the point on the screen where the player would put their piece were they to hard drop.

+<b>6/10/22:</b>

+David: I fixed the bugs related to the ghost.

 </p>
   <h6> Jump to end </h6>
 </body>